ga-wdi-boston/ruby/README.md

 "Polyglot" is a term used to refer to someone who can use two or more programming languages.
-By learning two languages, we increase your understanding of basic programming concepts, as well as give you an edge in job market.
+By learning two languages, we increase your understanding of basic programming concepts, as well as give you an edge in job the market.

 You will reference this material again and again over the next few weeks.
 Focus on noting the differences between Ruby and JS.
 You should use this material as